 Footwear – sensible footwear for soft ground

 Clothing – as with any outdoor activity in the Falklands take some warm windproof layers.
-The weather can often be very changeable, even in mid summer.
+The weather can often be very changeable, even in mid summer the temperature can be anywhere between 5º and 25º Celsius.
+There is almost always a cool breeze blowing.
 Hats, gloves and scarves are advisable to have with you although they do need to be secure in your bag when near the helicopter.

 Weight limit – unfortunately due to the nature of transport there is an individual weight limit of 120kgs/265lbs and a backpack limit of 5kgs/11lbs.
 If your bag is too large for the aircraft it will be possible to leave it securely with the company representative.